+The Government of Liberia is seeking partnerships with local, regional, and international leisure service providers to see the potential in its tourism and hospitality sector.
 Liberia’s tourism sector possesses unique and competitive assets that remain largely untapped.
 The country is endowed with a rich culture and a wide variety of natural beauty ranging from plains to spectacular white-sand beaches to rainforest.
-Liberia enjoys three main touristic features: coastal and marine sites, natural sites/features and cultural and historical sites.
+Liberia enjoys three main touristic features: coastal and marine sites, natural sites/features, and cultural and historical sites.

 There are two upper Guinea biodiversity hotspots: East Nimba Natural Reserve and the Sapo National Park.
-Both are home to rare birds, and high diversity of mammals such as elephants, monkeys, antelopes and Liberia’s national symbol, the Pigmy Hippopotamus.
+Both are home to rare birds, and high diversity of mammals such as elephants, monkeys, antelopes, and Liberia’s national symbol, the Pygmy Hippopotamus.
 All sorts of touristic services can be tapped around these natural sites, such as ecotourism activities, e.g. birds watching, and rural tourism activities, e.g. village tours.

-The NTS covers several aspects of the economy, environment and society as a whole.
-More precisely, with the level of Terrorist activities carry out in the World today, we were cognizant that, tourists are temporary residents in communities and as such share benefits and services provided by all divisions of government.
-Both tourists and nationals want security, good roads, efficient transport services, comfortable accommodation, hygienic restaurants, good value shopping, entertainment, efficient telecommunication services and access to health services in the event of indisposition.
+The NTS covers several aspects of the economy, environment, and society as a whole.
+More precisely, with the level of Terrorist activities carry out in the world today, we were cognizant that, tourists are temporary residents in communities and as such share benefits and services provided by all divisions of government.
+Both tourists and nationals want security, good roads, efficient transport services, comfortable accommodation, hygienic restaurants, good value shopping, entertainment, efficient telecommunication services, and access to health services in the event of indisposition.

-The Government of Liberia is seeking partnerships with local, regional and international leisure service providers to see the potential in its tourism and hospitality sector.
+The Government of Liberia is seeking partnerships with local, regional, and international leisure service providers to see the potential in its tourism and hospitality sector.

 There is a large market opportunity